-Should I Pursue Credit for Prior Learning through individualized credit requests?
+Should I Pursue Credit for Prior Learning through Individualized credit requests?

 Deciding whether to pursue college credit through assessment of your experiential knowledge requires some thought.
 Carefully consider the following four questions.
 If you can answer them easily, you may want to think about pursuing the CPL process to request credit for knowledge you’ve gained through experience, outside of traditional classroom learning.